The top 2019 Halloween Events and Attraction in Las Vegas

 Funds raised from the event go to help Opportunity Village, a local non-profit organization that helps the developmentally disabled.

 On Saturday, Oct.
-28 at 2 p.m., bring the family for TRIQ or Treat for the kids.
+26 at 2 p.m., bring the family for TRIQ or Treat for the kids.
 The LINQ Promenade merchants will be handing out candy as guests stroll through the Promenade.
 Come in costume to catch the show plus an LED drum line starting at 6 p.m., followed by a costume contest for adults beginning at 9 p.m.
 Be sure to dress up for a chance at $15,000 in costume contest prizes.
-Children 12 and under can ride The High Roller for free on Friday, Saturday and Sunday, Oct.
-27 – 29.

 The Haunted Harvest at Springs Preserve